Want to send a letter to Santa Claus? Here’s how to send one of the globe’s most famous immigrants your xmas wishes in 2020

 Seriously, all the letters to Santa get replied to by Canada Post in over 30 languages in the name of Mrs. Claus (who is obviously very busy helping Santa with all the other preparations).

-If you -or someone you know- wishes to write Santa at Christmas, just post it to the Canadian address below before December 11th:
+If you -or someone you know- wishes to write Santa at Christmas, just post it to the Canadian address below before December 17th.
+It doesn’t matter if you are in Canada or around the world somewhere, if you send it with a return address, you will get a PERSONALIZED response.

-Sadly the time for a mailed response has passed BUT Canada Post has set up Santa Emergency Response Replies that you can download and print HERE.
+If you miss the moment for a mailed response, Canada Post has set up Santa Emergency Response Replies that you can download and print HERE.

 Good thing he has all his paperwork in place, he must have had a great immigration lawyer;)